 Psychological therapies, such as cognitive behavioural therapy (CBT) or interpersonal psychotherapy (IPT), can assist women to develop effective coping strategies as they recover.
 Mother-infant therapy can be useful in promoting mother-infant bonding.
 Counselling/support is also recommended for the partner and key support people.

 Things to remember

-Some things to remember when assessing and managing puerperal psychosis are:
+There are a number of things to remember when assessing and managing puerperal psychosis.
+This includes:

 - The possibility of puerperal psychosis should be considered in women experiencing mood swings, confusion, strange beliefs and hallucinations in the early postnatal period, particularly if they have a history of puerperal psychosis or bipolar disorder.

 - Following discharge from hospital, ongoing support and care of mother and baby by a specialist psychiatrist is required.
-In most instances, the woman will need to be supported and monitored on a daily basis, which may require drawing on family or community support services.
+In most instances, the woman will need to be supported and monitored on a daily basis.
+This may require drawing on family or community support services.